cloudera/flink-tutorials/flink-quickstart-cdh/README.md

-# Flink Quickstart Application
+# Stateless Monitoring Application

 The purpose of the Flink Quickstart Application is to provide a self-contained boilerplate code example for a Flink application on top of CDH.
 The application demonstrates some basic capabilities of the DataStream API.
 It collects basic heap statistics of the JVM it is running on and dumps the collected data to a filesystem.
 It also triggers alert messages when reaching concerning heap values.
 The application purposefully leaks memory to generate changing data values.

 ## Usage